Florence Henry, 79, of Brookings, died from an infection April 18, 2002.

 She enjoyed reading and writing, joined a readers' and writers' group, and published a book of short stories called "Point of View," based on events of her life.
 She was a member of the Unitarian Universalist Fellowship and Toastmasters.

-Survivors include brothers, Glen and John Montgomery; sons, Roy and Kenneth; daughters-in-law, Jeannine and Roberta; and grandchildren, Dustin, Gabe, Sarah and Laura.
+Survivors include brothers, Glen and John Montgomery, sons, Roy and Kenneth Disbrow; daughters-in-law, Jeannine and Roberta Disbrow; and grandchildren, Dustin, Gabe, Sarah and Laura.

 Memorial contributions may be made to the Friends of the Library and the Chetco Pelican Players.